FormidableLabs/radium/README.md

 ## Maintenance Status

-**Stable:** Formidable is not planning to develop any new features for this project.
-We are still responding to bug reports and security concerns.
-We are still welcoming PRs for this project, but PRs that include new features should be small and easy to integrate and should not include breaking changes.

-For more about what this means for Radium, view our announcement [here](https://formidable.com/blog/2019/radium-maintenance/).
+**Archived:** This project is no longer maintained by Formidable.
+We are no longer responding to issues or pull requests unless they relate to security concerns.
+We encourage interested developers to fork this project and make it their own!

 ## Overview